Page 16 – Women in Islam

 Answer: Yes, women have the right to seek divorce (called khula) in Islam if the marriage is causing harm or is no longer viable.
 They can also initiate divorce through the courts.

-Regrettably, the progress made during the Islamic Golden Age diminished over time due to internal political instability.
-Also, Western colonization played a major role by disrupting these societies, exploiting their natural resources, and dismantling their educational systems.
-For example, my father, who was from a small rural town in Algeria, was not allowed to go to school under French colonial rule (France stayed and ruled Algeria for 132 years from 1830 to 1962.
-Like most colonizing forces, they ruled with an iron fist and killed over 1.5 million Algerian Muslims).
-My dad was a very smart man, and he could have accomplished a lot if only he had been given the right to an education.
-The same happened in many other Muslim-majority countries, where European powers, with their Western ideologies, prevented further education for most of the locals, stunting the development of those countries for centuries.
+Unfortunately, the progress made during the Islamic Golden Age diminished over time due to political instability in Muslim countries.
+Furthermore, Western colonization played a major role in disrupting these societies, exploiting their natural resources, and dismantling their educational systems.
+For example, my father who was born in 1935 and who came from a small rural village in Algeria, was not allowed to go to school under French colonial rule (France occupied and governed Algeria for 132 years, from 1830 to 1962).
+Around 80 to 90% of the Algerian population could neither read nor write when France was forced to leave Algeria in 1962.
+My father was a very intelligent man, and he could have accomplished many things if only he had been given the right to an education.